xsantq/hrportal-k8s-local-docker-registry/README.md

        $ $curl -u admin:password -v -X GET https://ip_address:5000/v2/_catalog

+IMPORTANT: RESTART YOUR WORKER NODE AFTER CERTIFICATE INSTALLATION.
+Old certificate maybe cached in CRI of the node, and this will lead to certificate errors while pod trying to pull image from local registry.

 Step-5 Use your private local registry in K8S

 - create a secret for local registry authentication in k8s cluster.
 Use admin password given previously.